ryan-allan/API/1.3/CONTENTS/METHODS/generatePass.md

 <a href="/1.3/README.md">Back to the Table of Contents</a>&nbsp;&nbsp;|&nbsp;&nbsp;<a href="API_METHODS.md">Back to API Methods</a>
 <h2>generatePass</h2>
 <p><strong>Synopsis:</strong><br />
-This API request is used to create Passes both Dynamic and Static.
+This API request is used to create Dynamic and Static Passes depending on how the Pass Template was created.
 Dynamic Passes are created based on the Pass Data passed in the request which is used in restriction to the Pass Template Settings.
-Static Passes do not require Pass Data to be passed and simply create Passes from the data set on Pass Template.
+Static Passes do not require Pass Data to be passed and simply create Passes from the Pass Template directly.
 On success, returns a link to download the generated passbook pass (i.e., pkpass file).
 For more info see below for Mandatory/Optional fields and Error codes.</p>
 <div><strong>Request: XML</strong></div>
 <pre>&lt;REQUEST&gt;